-- "(1) File a claim for the human remains and cultural items with the commission and with the agency or museum believed to have possession or control. - "(2) Demonstrate that the claimant can trace their ancestry directly and without interruption by means of the traditional kinship or village system of the appropriate California Indian tribe, or by the common law system of descendancy, to a known individual whose human remains or cultural items are being claimed. - "(b) A California Indian tribe claiming a relationship, state cultural affiliation, or state aboriginal territory with, and requesting return of, human remains or cultural items listed in the inventory or summary of an agency or museum, or that requests the return of human remains or cultural Items that are not listed in the inventory or summary of an agency or museum but that are believed to be in the possession or control of the agency or museum, shall do both of the following: - "(1) File a claim for the human remains and cultural items with the commission and with the agency or museum believed to have possession or control. - "(2) Demonstrate one or both of the following: - "(A) There is a relationship of shared group identity that can be reasonably traced historically or precontact with an earlier identifiable group from which the human remains or cultural items originated and the claiming California Indian tribe.
+- "(a) A lineal descendent claiming a relationship with, and requesting return of, Native American human remains or cultural items listed in the inventory or summary of an agency or museum, or that requests the return of human remains or cultural items that are not listed in the inventory or summary but that are believed to be in the possession or control of the agency or museum, shall do both of the following: - "(1) File a claim for the human remains and cultural items with the commission and with the agency or museum believed to have possession or control. - "(2) Demonstrate that the claimant can trace their ancestry directly and without interruption by means of the traditional kinship or village system of the appropriate California Indian tribe, or by the common law system of descendancy, to a known individual whose human remains or cultural items are being claimed. - "(b) A California Indian tribe claiming a relationship, state cultural affiliation, or state aboriginal territory with, and requesting return of, human remains or cultural items listed in the inventory or summary of an agency or museum, or that requests the return of human remains or cultural Items that are not listed in the inventory or summary of an agency or museum but that are believed to be in the possession or control of the agency or museum, shall do both of the following: - "(1) File a claim for the human remains and cultural items with the commission and with the agency or museum believed to have possession or control. - "(2) Demonstrate one or both of the following: - "(A) There is a relationship of shared group identity that can be reasonably traced historically or precontact with an earlier identifiable group from which the human remains or cultural items originated and the claiming California Indian tribe.
 Evidence of state cultural affiliation need not be provided when reasonably established by a finding published in the Federal Register, in compliance with the federal Native American Graves Protection and Repatriation Act (25 U.S.C.
 Sec.
-3001 et seq.). - "(B) The human remains or cultural items were removed from the state aboriginal territory of the claiming California Indian tribe."
+3001 et seg.). - "(B) The human remains or cultural items were removed from the state aboriginal territory of the claiming California Indian tribe."

-When all the criteria set forth in CalNAGPRA § 8016, are met33, and if there are no other requests for particular Human Remains or Cultural Items and there is no unresolved objection pursuant to § 8016(d)(2), UC will expeditiously transfer the requested Human Remains and Cultural Items to the requesting Tribe, within ninety (90) days after the posting of the request for repatriation on NAHC's internet website, unless a Notice of Inventory Completion or Notice of Intent to Repatriate is also required under federal NAGPRA.
+When all the criteria set forth in CalNAGPRA § 8016, are met25, and if there are no other requests for particular Human Remains or Cultural Items and there is no unresolved objection pursuant to § 8016(d)(2), UC will expeditiously transfer the requested Human Remains and Cultural Items to the requesting Tribe, within ninety (90) days after the posting of the request for repatriation on NAHC's internet website, unless a Notice of Inventory Completion or Notice of Intent to Repatriate is also required under federal NAGPRA.
 If the federal notice period extends beyond the ninety (90)-day period, the campus must repatriate the requested Human Remains or Cultural Items to the requesting California Indian tribe within thirty (30) days following the completion of the federal notice period.